jahzielv/jahzielv.github.io/about.md

 -   Favorite languages: C, JavaScript, and Go!
 (Currently learning Rust)

--   My leadership skills have been pretty well honed through the years.
-I've lead my campus ministry’s music team for 3 years.
-I also headed up IT support for a primary client at Ambitechstrous IT LLC while still in high school.
-During Summer 2019, I was Project Managing an all-intern team at State Farm.
-Through these experiences, I’ve been able to learn how to work with diverse teams to reach common goals.

 -   When I’m not doing computer things (either for work or for fun!) you can usually find me:
     -   Running (preferably on a trail!)
     -   Reading;